THE HISTORY OF IMHAANZ

 OCTOBER 2018

-IMHAANZ runs its inaugural FAN Trainings at the CQ Events & Conference Centre in Wellington complete with Fussy Baby Network and FAN Founder, Linda Gilkerson, present.
+IMHAANZ runs its inaugural FAN Trainings in Wellington with FAN Founder, Linda Gilkerson, present.
 FAN stands for Facilitating Attuned Interactions.
 At the end of these trainings, three IMHAANZ Executive Members – Denise Guy, Judy Hunter and Lucie Zwimpfer – become accredited FAN Trainers which also follows two years of working with and being supervised by Linda.
 And IMHAANZ joins the international FAN network that brings together FAN users in 19 American states and three countries.

 NOVEMBER 2016